yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/jsonb-ysql.md

 type: docs
 ---

 JSON data types are for storing JSON (JavaScript Object Notation) data, as specified in [RFC 7159](https://tools.ietf.org/html/rfc7159).
 Such data can also be stored as `text`, but the JSON data types have the advantage of enforcing that each stored value is valid according to the JSON rules.
 Assorted JSON-specific functions and operators are also available for data stored in these data types.

-{{% explore-setup-single %}}

 JSON functionality in YSQL is nearly identical to the [JSON functionality in PostgreSQL](https://www.postgresql.org/docs/11/datatype-json.html).

+## JSON vs JSONB

 YSQL supports the following two JSON data types: